CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution: The Method

-Please refer to Figure~\ref{fig:compilerAndSolverLoss} for a pictorial representation of the compiler and symexec feedback.
-Let $\theta_f$ and $\theta_b$ denote the set of trainable parameters for $\text{LLM}_{f}$ and $\text{LLM}_{b}$ respectively.
+Refer to Figure~\ref{fig:compilerAndSolverLoss} for a pictorial representation of cross-entropy (CE) loss, compiler feedback (CF), and symexec feedback (SF).
+Let $\theta_f$ and $\theta_b$ be the trainable parameters for $\text{LLM}_{f}$ and $\text{LLM}_{b}$ respectively.

-{\bf Cross-Entropy (CE) Loss.} As is typical~\cite{wang2021codet5,vaswani2017attention} in translation tasks, LLMs are trained to minimize the cross-entropy (CE) loss through SFT.
+{\bf Cross-Entropy (CE) Loss.} As is typical~\cite{wang2021codet5,vaswani2017attention} in translation tasks, LLMs are fine-tuned to minimize the cross-entropy (CE) loss through supervised learning.
 For the forward LLM that generates $\widehat{\mathbf{t}}$ given a tokenized training instance $(\mathbf{s}, \mathbf{t})$, the CE loss is defined as:

 where, $\ell=\max\left(\left|\,\widehat{\mathbf{t}}\,\right|, \left|\mathbf{t}\right|\right)$ and $V$ is the tokenizer vocabulary. $\mathbb{1}_{ij}$ is $1$ \textit{iff} the $i^{\text{th}}$ token in reference translation $\mathbf{t}$ is the $j^{\text{th}}$ word of $V$ and, $P^{\theta_f}_{ij}$ is the probability that the $i^{\text{th}}$ token in predicted translation $\widehat{\mathbf{t}}$ is the $j^{\text{th}}$ word of $V$.
 The CE loss is, however, more suitable for machine translation of NLs than PLs.
 For NLs, the grammar is lenient, and an approximate translation is oftentimes good enough.
 But in PL translation where the grammar is strict and functional equivalence is paramount, the aim is to generate compilable codes in the target language and, to make sure that $\widehat{\mathbf{t}}$ is functionally equivalent to $\mathbf{s}$.